Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Maximum Likelihood Estimation Is Not Well-Posed

 if the data $Y$ are $m$-constant.
 Then for any data $Y'$ which are not $m$-constant we compute from~\eqref{eq:hellinger-gaussians} that

 which means that the predictive distribution is not continuous at any data which are $m$-constant.
-However, note that this is a purely formal computation because the Hellinger distance is defined only for measures which are absolutely continuous with respect to the Lebesgue measure, which the predictive distribution is not if the data are $m$-constant, being in this case a degenerate Gaussian.
+Note that this is a purely formal computation because~\eqref{eq:Hellinger-definition} and~\eqref{eq:hellinger-gaussians} are valid only for measures which are absolutely continuous with respect a common reference measure, which is not the case with the degenerate Gaussian predictive distribution $Y$ that arises from $m$-constant data and the non-degenerate Gaussian $Y'$.
 By observing that the argument above uses \Cref{thm:main-theorem} only to guarantee the existence of data $Y$ for which $\lambda_\ML(Y) = \infty$, we may formulate the following generic ill-posedness theorem.